Jacksonville Birth Injury Attorneys

 Bringing a child into the world is an exciting and incredible experience.
 Even when everything goes right, it can be somewhat frightening to think about the responsibility of caring for a new baby.
 It is unknown territory for first-time parents and can provide challenges for parents who already have children.

 If anything goes wrong during labor or delivery, birth injuries may occur and mother or baby may be left facing an uncertain future.
-Spohrer Dodd is here to provide legal counsel and support if your family has been affected by a preventable birth injury.
-We know how to identify malpractice and negligence by obstetricians, nurses, hospitals, birthing centers, midwives, and other healthcare professionals and facilities involved in the birth of a child.
+Spohrer Dodd Trial Attorneys is here to provide legal counsel and support if your family has been affected by a preventable birth injury.
+We know how to identify malpractice and negligence by obstetricians, nurses, hospitals, birthing centers, midwives, and other health care professionals and facilities involved in the birth of a child.

 Our birth injury attorneys take on cases in Jacksonville, Florida, and the entire U.S. involving: